 You must be reachable via your eLearn email.
 I cannot stress this enough: you will be notified of any changes that occur to the course over the semester (if there are any changes, that is) via email.
 Moreover, if I need to contact you, personally, for any reason at all, this will be the method through which I contact you.
 Do not neglect to check your eLearn email often!
 If a student wishes to email the instructor, s/he can expect a reply within 48 hours except on weekends and holidays.

 IV.
 Important Dates:

-8/21 (M): Class begins
+8/22 (T): First class meeting